ibm-cloud-docs/assistant/dialog-slots.md

     For Found responses (that are displayed when the user provides a value that matches the value type specified in the Check for field), you can choose one of these actions to perform next:

-      - **Move on (Default)**: Instructs the service to move on to the next empty slot after displaying the response.
+      - **Move on (Default)**: Instructs your assistant to move on to the next empty slot after displaying the response.
 In the associated response, assure the user that their input was understood.
 For example, *Ok.
 You want to schedule it for $date.*
       - **Clear slot and prompt again**: If you are using an entity in the *Check for* field that could pick up the wrong value, add conditions that catch any likely misinterpretations, and use this action to clear the current slot value and prompt for the correct value.
       - **Skip to response**: If, when the condition you define is met, you no longer need to fill any of the remaining slots in this node, choose this action to skip the remaining slots and go directly to the node-level response next.
 For example, you could add a condition that checks whether the user's age is under 16.
 If so, you might skip the remaining slots which ask questions about the user's driving record.

     For Not found responses (that are displayed when the user does not provide a valid value), you can choose one of these actions to perform:

-      - **Wait for user input (Default)**: Pauses the conversation and the service waits for the user to respond.
+      - **Wait for user input (Default)**: Pauses the conversation and your assistant waits for the user to respond.
 In the simplest case, the text you specify here can more explicitly state the type of information you need the user to provide.
 If you use this action with a conditional response, be sure to word the conditional response such that you clearly state what was wrong with the user's answer and what you expect them to provide instead.
-      - **Prompt again**: After displaying the Not found response, the service repeats the slot prompt again and waits for the user to respond.
+      - **Prompt again**: After displaying the Not found response, your assistant repeats the slot prompt again and waits for the user to respond.
 If you use this action with a conditional response, the response can merely explain what was wrong about the answer the user provided.
 It does not need to reiterate the type of information you want the user to provide because the slot prompt typically explains that.

         If you choose this option, consider adding at least one variation of the Not found response so that the user does not see the exact same text more than once.
 Take the opportunity to use different wording to explain to the user what information you need them to provide and in what format.
         {: tip}

-      - **Skip this slot**: Instructs the service to stop trying to fill the current slot, and instead, move on to the prompt for the next empty slot.
+      - **Skip this slot**: Instructs your assistant to stop trying to fill the current slot, and instead, move on to the prompt for the next empty slot.
 This option is useful in a slot where you want to both make the slot optional and to display a prompt that asks the user for information.
 For example, you might have a @seating entity that captures restaurant seating preferences, such as *outside*, *near the fireplace*, *private*, and so on.
 You can add a slot that prompts the user with, *Do you have any seating preferences?* and checks for `@seating.values`.
 If a valid response is provided, it saves the preference information to `$seating_preferences`.
-However, by choosing this action as the Not found response next step, you instruct the service to stop trying to fill this slot if the user does not provide a valid value for it.
+However, by choosing this action as the Not found response next step, you instruct your assistant to stop trying to fill this slot if the user does not provide a valid value for it.
       - **Skip to response**: If, when the condition you define is met, you no longer need to fill any of the remaining slots in this node, choose this action to skip the remaining slots and go directly to the node-level response next.
 For example, if after capturing the one-way flight information, the slot prompt is, *Are you buying round trip tickets?* the Not found condition can check for #No. If #No is found, use this option to skip the remaining slots that capture information about the return flight, and go straight to the node-level response instead.

     Click **Back** to return to the edit view of the slot.
 1. To add another conditional response, click **Add a response**, and then enter the condition and the response to display if the condition is met.

     Be sure to add at least one response that will be displayed no matter what.
 You can leave the condition field blank for this catch all response.
-The service automatically populates the empty condition field with the `true` special condition.
+Your assistant automatically populates the empty condition field with the `true` special condition.

 1. Click **Save** to save your changes, close the edit view of the slot, and return to the edit view of the node.